Updated Dec 2015

 6:16 And it came to pass, that when all our enemies heard thereof, and all the heathen that were about us saw these things, they were much cast down in their own eyes: for they perceived that this work was wrought of our God.

-Certain Jewish nobles conspired with the enemy.
-As many in spiritual Judah today [the Ekklesia] consort with the Adversary by following their idols of men and not living by the whole Word of God; indeed many also sin by fearing man more than they fear God.
+Certain Jewish nobles conspired with the enemy against Nehemiah.
+As many in spiritual Judah today [the Ekklesia] consort with the Adversary by following their idols of men and not living by every Word of God; indeed many also sin by fearing man more than they fear God.

 6:17 Moreover in those days the nobles of Judah sent many letters unto Tobiah, and the letters of Tobiah came unto them.
 6:18 For there were many in Judah sworn unto him, because he was the son in law of Shechaniah the son of Arah; and his son Johanan had taken the daughter of Meshullam the son of Berechiah.